omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 But adding liquidity to AMM pool is different.
 Not all the tokens funded in channels can be liquidity reserves.
 Adding liquidity must use the current exchange rate at the moment of deposit[6].
 The exchange rate is calculate from global `x/y`, feed by the tracker:

-Step 1: Suppose Alice fund her BTC channel `x'`, then she should fund her USDT channel `y'= y(x+x')/x  - y`.
+**Step 1**: Suppose Alice fund her BTC channel `x'`, then she should fund her USDT channel `y'= y(x+x')/x  - y`.

-Step 2: If she fund more or less USDT, the extra tokens, USDT or BTC, will be marked as payment liquidity reserve, which is not a "donation" as Uniswap designs.
+**Step 2**: If she fund more or less USDT, the extra tokens, USDT or BTC, will be marked as payment liquidity reserve, which is not a "donation" as Uniswap designs.

-Step 3.
-Alice sync her funding to her trackers, which built connections with her and record Alice's balance of BTC and USDT.
+**Step 3**: Alice sync her funding to her trackers, which built connections with her and record Alice's balance of BTC and USDT.

 The first AMM liquidity provider could deposite any amount of BTC and USDT, the tracker will calculate how much BTC or USDT will be marked as AMM liquidity according to price feed from oracle.